jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (2) For the purposes of subclause (1), the KiwiSaver end payment date is the later of— (a) the date on which the member reaches the New Zealand superannuation qualification age; or (b) the 5 year qualification date; or
-  (c) the date on which the member has been a member of a complying superannuation fund (or of a complying superannuation fund and a KiwiSaver scheme) for 5 years.
+  (c)
 (3) A member is entitled to withdraw an amount not more than the member’s accumulation on the later date referred to in subclause (2).
 (4) Nothing in this clause requires a member to withdraw from the KiwiSaver scheme on the date specified in subclause (2).
 (5) A person ceases, at the option of the provider of the KiwiSaver scheme, to be a member of the KiwiSaver scheme if— (a) the balance in all of the member’s accounts reaches zero; and (b) the provider gives notice to the member that the person’s membership is terminated.
-(6) For the purposes of these rules, 5 year qualification date means the earlier of–– (a) the date that is 5 years after the day on which the member first became a member of a KiwiSaver scheme; or (b) the date that is 5 years after the day, under section 85, on which the Commissioner first received a contribution for a KiwiSaver scheme in relation to the member.
+(6) For the purposes of these rules, 5 year qualification date means the earliest of–– (a) the date that is 5 years after the day on which the member first became a member of a KiwiSaver scheme; or (b) the date that is 5 years after the day, under section 85, on which the Commissioner first received a contribution for a KiwiSaver scheme in relation to the member; or
+  (c) the date that is 5 years after the day on which the member first became a member of a complying superannuation fund, if the member has become a member of the KiwiSaver scheme as a result of a transfer from a complying superannuation fund.

 ### 4B Amounts from Australian complying superannuation schemes
 A member may withdraw the amount that was transferred from an Australian complying superannuation scheme (disregarding any positive or negative returns for the purpose of calculating that amount), if the member is 60 years or more and the member's retirement (as that term is defined in regulation 6.01(7) of the Superannuation Industry (Supervision) Regulations 1994 (Aust), with necessary modification for KiwiSaver scheme trustees (in the case of a restricted KiwiSaver scheme) or the manager (in the case of any other KiwiSaver scheme)) is taken to have occurred.